-As I was parking on Pier Road, I could see a couple of hardy surfers, oblivious to the freezing February morning, pulling on their wetsuits at Enniscrone pier to take advantage of the near perfect waves that were roaring in off the big sea swell.
+As I was parking on Pier Road, I could see a couple of hardy surfers, oblivious to the freezing February morning, pulling on their wetsuits at Enniscrone pier to take advantage of the near-perfect waves that were roaring in off the big sea swell.

 Terror and ecstasy

-However, on this morning conditions were near perfect.
+However, this morning’s conditions were near perfect.

 A big swell powering in from the north-west and held up by a moderate offshore west, south-west wind, created 16-foot waves breaking over the reef that is located off the coastal walk north of the pier.